Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Key features of Office 2021:

-Newer user interface (Modern UI), consistent with the aesthetics of Windows 11
+A modern user interface (Modern UI) that aligns with the Windows 11 design aesthetic

 Improved performance of Word, Excel, PowerPoint, and Outlook

-Better collaboration – the ability to work together on documents (to a limited extent, without full Microsoft 365 cloud functionality)
+Better collaboration – the ability to work together on documents (with limited functionality, without the full Microsoft 365 cloud features)

 Support for Windows 10 and full compatibility with Windows 11